-Freddie Mac's Rural Housing Symposium reflects our leadership in and commitment to supporting positive housing outcomes in rural communities nationwide.
+Freddie Mac's Rural [Research-Housing](#) Symposium reflects our leadership in and commitment to supporting positive housing outcomes in rural communities nationwide.
 It brings together a broad spectrum of single-family and multifamily housing experts - academics, policy makers, finance industry professionals, and housing intermediaries focused on rural issues - to share research findings and build relationships across the ecosystem that could lead to innovative, market-relevant solutions.
 When we established the symposium in 2019, to our knowledge, it was the first-ever event to encompass such a variety of participants and research focused exclusively on rural housing and finance.
 Since then, it has become an annual event and inspired other leading organizations focused on affordable housing to hold rural-centered events.

 We have held the symposium annually to highlight research into existing and emerging challenges and opportunities in rural communities, with a goal of encouraging discussions around expanding prosperity.
 Topics have included, for example, population movement and growth, the effects of climate change and weather on housing sustainability, manufactured housing, rental affordability, poverty and hardship, and Native homeownership.
-Overall, the Rural Housing Symposium shines a light on the unique issues affecting rural housing related to housing finance needs, trends, and opportunities in rural markets where data has traditionally been very limited and narrowly available.
+Overall, the Rural [Research-Housing](#) Symposium shines a light on the unique issues affecting rural housing related to housing finance needs, trends, and opportunities in rural markets where data has traditionally been very limited and narrowly available.

-Freddie Mac will continue to host the Rural Housing Symposium each year of the 2025-2027 Plan cycle.
-Each year's topics will center on current rural market dynamics, top-of-mind matters, and trends.
+Freddie Mac will continue to host the Rural [Research-Housing](#) Symposium each year of the 2025-2027 Plan cycle.
+[Based on participants' feedback, we will alternate between in person and virtual attendance, with Year 1 and Year 3 in person and Year 2 virtual.](#) Each year's topics will center on current rural market dynamics, top-of-mind matters, and trends.
 As we have in the past, Freddie Mac will ask the housing industry's top thought leaders to collaborate in shaping the annual agendas by submitting research papers or detailed abstracts for research that highlight implications for consumers, households, communities, or financial institutions in rural housing areas for consideration.